 Methodology

 In an effort to better understand how and why theories in digital rhetoric, procedural rhetoric, and electracy inform and influence first-year composition curriculum I will conduct qualitative research that will include analysis of documents, surveys, and interviews.

+My research questions are:

+RQ1:

+RQ2:

+RQ3:

+Given that these questions are qualitative, I will use a qualitative methodology to answer them in my dissertation.
+In order to answer RQ1, I will gather data by doing X.

+For RQ2 I will_______.
+For RQ3, I will gather data in the following way

 To identify which theories are applied in the creation of first-year composition curriculum I will establish contact with Writing Program Administrators by sending out surveys, and request interviews WPAs based on survey responses while also collecting documents to analyze.

 Data Collection

-Beginning in January of 2017 I will send out surveys to Writing Program Administrators (WPA), and first-year composition instructors at twenty universities in the U.S. Based on survey responses I will select seven universities and request interviews with WPAs, and instructors.
+Beginning in January of 2017 I will send out surveys to Writing Program Administrators (WPA), and first-year composition instructors at twenty universities in the U.S. Surveys will ask ________.
+Based on survey responses I will develop criteria to select seven universities and request interviews with WPAs, and instructors.
 If available, during this stage I will ask for the following documents: first-year composition syllabus, assignment guidelines, and rubrics.
 If rubrics or assignment guidelines are not available, then I during interviews I will ask questions specific to the information I hoped to gain in reviewing these documents.
 These questions may be, but are not limited to: How are assignments explained?
 Did the instructors modify the guidelines or do instructors all follow the same curriculum?
 What are the expected outcomes?
 What parts of the assignments are graded?
 Which sections of the rubric are worth the most points?
 Which sections of the rubrics are worth the least amount of points?

 Data Analysis